 What is the schedule for submission?

-Applications must be submitted for review by March 11th 2019.
-Awards will be announced in April 2019.
+Applications must be submitted for review by April 19.
+Awards will be announced on April 29.

 What ways can I give back to my UT colleagues?

-At the conclusion of this year’s grants, the FIC would like to have a get-together to discuss outcomes and reflections from the learning community experience.
+At the conclusion of this year’s grants, FIC will hold an informal showcase to celebrate the work done across the grant categories, discuss outcomes, and reflect on the learning community experience.